CLIUtils/CLI11/book/chapters/options.md

 * `group`: The group name starts as "Options"
 * `required`: If the option must be given.
 Defaults to `false`.
 Is ignored for flags.
 * `multi_option_policy`: What to do if several copies of an option are passed and one value is expected.
 Defaults to `CLI::MultiOptionPolicy::Throw`.
-This is also used for bool flags, but they always are created with the value `CLI::MultiOptionPolicy::TakeLast` regardless of the default, so that multiple bool flags does not cause an error.
-But you can override that flag by flag.
+This is also used for bool flags, but they always are created with the value `CLI::MultiOptionPolicy::TakeLast` or `CLI::MultiOptionPolicy::Sum` regardless of the default, so that multiple bool flags does not cause an error.
+But you can override that setting by calling the `multi_option_policy` directly.
 * `ignore_case`: Allow any mixture of cases for the option or flag name
 * `ignore_underscore`: Allow any number of underscores in the option or flag name
 * `configurable`:  Specify whether an option can be configured through a config file